 Running For Office

-Candidate packets and nomination petitions are available in the office of the Town Clerk, 202 N. State Route 89 for the regularly scheduled 2018 Primary Election.
-Nomination petitions and the other paperwork must be filed with the Town Clerk no later than 5:00 p.m. on May 30, 2018.
+As of November 1, 2019, candidate packets and nomination petitions are available in the office of the Town Clerk, 202 N. State Route 89 for the regularly scheduled 2020 Primary Election.
+Nomination petitions and the other paperwork must be filed with the Town Clerk no later than 5:00 p.m. on April 6, 2020.
 Please make an appointment with the Town Clerk's Office, (928) 636-2646, ext.
 1052, to pick up your packet.

 Generally, during a candidate election, the office of mayor, a 2-year term, and three 4-year councilmember positions are open for candidacy.
 Occasionally, there will be a 2-year term for councilmember due to an opening created by a vacancy.
-In 2018, there will be one 2-year position available in addition to the three 4-year positions and the mayor's position.
-Prospects, at the time of picking up nomination petitions, are required to designate whether they intend to run for a 2-year or 4-year term.
+In 2020, there will be no 2-year positions on the ballot.
+In elections in which there is a 2-year position, candidates, at the time of picking up nomination petitions, are required to designate whether they intend to run for a 2-year or 4-year term.

 - Dates to file as a candidate: March 9 through April 6, 2020